 8.3.
-Overall description of the recalculations for the long-range transboundary air pollutants
+Overall description of the recalculations for the longrange transboundary air pollutants

 As part of the continual process of improving the emission estimates, the Norwegian emission inventory has been recalculated.
 The process involves correcting discovered errors and utilising new or improved information where this has become available.
-The entire time series 1990-2007 has been recalculated.
-The figures in the inventory are, as far as possible, consistent through the whole time series.
+The entire time series 1990-2009 are recalculated when the method for a certain source category is revised.
+The figures in the inventory are therefore, as far as possible, consistent through the whole time series.

-The most important recalculation is:
+The most important recalculations in the 2012 submission are: